-If you come very late (more then 2 mins late), then come to the front of the class, as soon as you walk in, and sign the late sheet
+If you come very late (more then 2 mins late), then come to the front of the class, as soon as you walk in, and sign the late sheet (not necessary in canvas).

 If there is an accident on the roads, then document with a photo and live date on your phone camera, and offer that as evidence of an excusable event.